lucioalmeidastockio/some-core-layer/README.md

 Let's break it down!

 ## First things first
-First of all we need to define what kind of UseCase our use case will be.
+First of all we need to define what kind of UseCase it will be.
 Will it accept inputs?
 Will it return anything as output?

-It could be the case our use case would:
+It could be the case it would:

 - Have input and output ([_function use case type_](https://github.com/lucioalmeidastockio/clean-arch-enablers/blob/main/src/main/java/br/com/stockio/use_cases/specifics/functions/FunctionUseCase.java))
 - Have only input ([_consumer use case type_](https://github.com/lucioalmeidastockio/clean-arch-enablers/blob/main/src/main/java/br/com/stockio/use_cases/specifics/consumers/ConsumerUseCase.java))